chhillier/XAI-Analysis/README.md

 *(Explain the dataset and the specific challenge you created, like the "confuser" class.)*

 - **The Main Problem:**
+- **Brain Rot is the only class being reasonably identified the rest of the classes are guessed and Metabolic Encephalopathy has a 0% prediction recall precision**

 - **My Hypothesis:**

 ---